AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/determining-and-managing-requirements/software-requirements.md

 #### Pinning dependencies that are not captured automatically

 Taking [a snapshot using the default arguments will only capture packages that are used in your module and their required dependencies](https://rstudio.github.io/renv/reference/snapshot.html), but there may be some other _recommended_ package that you want to include and pin to a specific version.

 For example, `ggplot2` needs the `svglite` package to save `.svg` files, but that package is not listed as a _requirement_, so `renv` may not know to track it, even if you have the package installed.
-If your code outputs `.svg` files, you might need to add `library(svglite)` to dependences.)

-You can make `renv` include a packages by loading it in a file called `dependencies.R` in a directory called `components` within your analysis.
+You can make `renv` include a package by loading it in a file called `dependencies.R` in a directory called `components` within your analysis.

 !!! note
     If you [used `--use-renv` when creating your analysis module](STUB LINK), `components/dependencies.R` was already created.

 For instance, if you wanted to make sure `renv` was keeping track of the `scuttle` and `scRNAseq` packages, your module's `components/dependencies.R` would include the following:

 ```r